 The overall health of the container plants in mitigation area DG-4 was noted as being good.
-Approximately five percent of container plants in the coastal sage scrub portions of DG-4 were showing varied levels of stress which is approximately five percent less than the percentage of plants showing stress during the previous qualitative monitoring event.
-Approximately 10 percent of container plants in the riparian portions of DG-4 were showing varied levels of stress, which is approximately the same as the percentage of plants showing stress during the previous qualitative monitoring event.
+Approximately five percent of container plants in the coastal sage scrub portions of DG-4 were showing varied levels of stress which is approximately the same percentage of plants showing stress during the previous qualitative monitoring event.
+Approximately five percent of container plants in the riparian portions of DG-4 were showing varied levels of stress, which is approximately five percent less than the percentage of plants showing stress during the previous qualitative monitoring event.
 The stress appears to be mostly due to the same reasons described in DG-2A.
 For most portions of DG-4, only a negligible number of container plants were noted as being missing or dead.
 Formal mortality counts were taken for DG-4 during the 2020 quantitative monitoring and were included in the 2020 annual reporting.
 The willow and mulefat stakes were observed to be thriving in this mitigation area.
 Some of the planting basins were observed to have minor erosion and should be repaired.
 The installation of plants in the DG-4 mitigation area appears to have been completed successfully and the issues noted during the monitoring are not expected to have an impact on the continued growth of the plants.
 Photos 16 through 19 in Attachment B document the mitigation area during the monitoring visit.

 Native plant growth was noted throughout the DG-4 mitigation area, likely both from natural recruitment and from seeding.
-Native plants such as annual bursage, tarragon (Artemisia dracunculus), mulefat, California poppy, telegraph weed, Canada horseweed, salt heliotrope (Heliotropium curassavicum), common phacelia (Phacelia distans), and stinging nettle were observed sprouting in the DG-4 mitigation area.
-Native cover for the DG-4 mitigation area was estimated to be approximately 60 to 65 percent in the riparian portion of the mitigation area and 50 to 55 percent in the coastal sage scrub portion (55 to 60 percent overall).
+Native plants such as mugwort, mulefat, California poppy, telegraph weed, Canada horseweed, California buckwheat (Eriogonum fasciculatum), salt heliotrope (Heliotropium curassavicum), caterpillar phacelia, and stinging nettle were observed sprouting in the DG-4 mitigation area.
+Native cover for the DG-4 mitigation area was estimated to be approximately 65 to 75 percent in the riparian portion of the mitigation area and 50 to 55 percent in the coastal sage scrub portion.

-Nonnative weed cover in DG-4 was estimated at approximately 5 to 10 percent for most areas, which is approximately 35 to 40 percent less than what was observed during the previous qualitative monitoring event.
-In addition, weed abatement was observed to be actively occurring in the northern portion of DG-4 during the monitoring visit.
-Nonnative species observed in DG-4 included black mustard, red brome, poison hemlock, perennial pepperweed, and white horehound (Marrubium vulgare).
+Nonnative weed cover in DG-4 was estimated at approximately 10 percent for most areas, which is approximately the same percentage of nonnative cover that was observed during the previous qualitative monitoring event.
+Nonnative species observed in DG-4 included black mustard, poison hemlock, perennial pepperweed, and white horehound (Marrubium vulgare).
 Nonnative weed cover, especially perennial pepperweed, is a significant problem in portions of the DG-4 mitigation area.
 Because perennial pepperweed can produce dense colonies through seed germination and underground rhizomes (rhizomatous roots), removal of this species without the use of systemic herbicide is very difficult.
-In addition, many of the nonnative weeds observed in this mitigation area are starting to flower and will soon go to seed.
-Weed abatement should be conducted for this mitigation area as soon as possible.
+All nonnative weeds were just starting to germinate and had not gone to flower or seed.
+In addition, evidence of recent weeding was observed in the DG-2B mitigation area.